 Pink Rock Rose is the resin of a shrub, Cistus creticus.
 It was the favorite aroma in Crete while today it is grown in various areas of the Mediterranean.
 It also enters Japanese fumigations.
 It is a very complex, fascinating aroma.
 It strengthens the perception of the body and sensitivity in general: it is recommended in moments when we can no longer perceive ourselves.

 Being exposed to its perfume means being struck by images, memories, and moods that are not normally experienced.
 It, therefore, strengthens the power of imagination.
-Its warm, earthy aroma is useful when we no longer feel the ground under our feet, when we need warmth and solidity, inside and out.
+Its warm, earthy aroma is useful when we no longer feel the ground under our feet and need warmth and solidity, inside and out.

 There are two copal trees (Protium copal and Bureseru microphylla), sacred to the pre-Columbian Amerindian populations.
-The Maya and Aztecs offered resin to the sun god in rites, during initiation or divination ceremonies.
+During initiation or divination ceremonies, the Maya and Aztecs offered resin to the sun god in rites.
 There are three types of copal resin.

 The white-yellow one is reminiscent of incense and releases a delicate aroma, suitable for introspection.
 The black copal is stronger and darker, a dive into the depths of the soul.
 The gold color stimulates inspiration, imagination, and fantasy.
 According to the Mesoamerican tradition, these resins are gifts of the Jaguar, a symbol of the Sun.
 It was considered the food of the gods: making the fumes rise to the sky meant ingratiating oneself with the greatest divinities of the pantheon.